Department of Geosciences

 These courses cover one or more advanced topics in modern Earth science.
 They are offered only when there is an opportunity to present material not included in the established curriculum; the subjects vary from year to year.
 Three classes or a three-hour seminar.
 Staff

-GEO 422 Data, Models, and Uncertainty in the Natural Sciences Fall QR
+GEO 422 Data, Models, and Uncertainty in the Natural Sciences Not offered this year QR

 This course is designed for students who want to turn observations into models and subsequently evaluate their uniqueness and uncertainty.
 Three main topics are elementary statistics, heuristic time series analysis, and model parameter estimation via matrix inverse methods.
 F. Simons